mondoohq/docs/releases/2025-11-mondoo-release-highlights.md

 - New openSUSE MicroOS, Nobara Linux, and Huawei Cloud EulerOS (HCE) support.
 - Improved service detection on BSD systems, Alpine Linux with OpenRC installed, and systemd-based Linux distributions.
-- New package detection support on Dragonfly BSD, EndeavourOS, Parrot OS, AWS Bottlerocket, and Gentoo Linux.
+- New package detection support on DragonFly BSD, EndeavourOS, Parrot OS, AWS Bottlerocket, and Gentoo Linux.
 - New service detection support on Elementary Linux, Parrot OS, MX Linux, Zorin OS, and Gentoo Linux.

 Now that Mondoo supports over FIFTY unique operating systems we took the time to make it easier to deploy Mondoo onto systems.
 New simplified operating system integration pages make it easier to deploy Mondoo to the system of your choice and include updated commands to automatically run Mondoo as a service and keep it updated without additional effort.